Harald rig breakdown from Parzival Roethlein on Vimeo.

 In 2011 I worked on my last student short at Filmakademie called Harald: https://www.facebook.com/haraldfilm

-I was responsible for the main character rigs, animation scripts/support and animated one shot.
+I was responsible for the main character rigs (including blendshape and some meshflow modeling), animation scripts/support and animated one shot.

-Then I updated my PyMEL autorigger from 2010 and rigged the bodies with it.
-Both spine and the bendy limbs are ribbon setups (see older post: Joint chain rigging techniques).
+At first I updated my PyMEL autorigger from 2010 and rigged the bodies with it.
+Both spine and the bendy limbs are modified ribbon setups (see older post: Joint chain rigging techniques).
 There are no (corrective-) blendshapes for the body, only skinning.

 I created some animation scripts for the project Maya shelf including a UI (first time using Qt) requested by the animators, which was supposed to be similar to the one they used in a previous Filmakademie short: Der Besuch